meta-llama/llama-stack-apps/README.md

 - **Distribution Id** of the distribution that we want to install ( as obtained from the list-distributions command )
 - A **Name** for the specific build and configuration of this distribution.

 Let's imagine you are working with a 8B-Instruct model.
 The following command will build a package (in the form of a Conda environment) _and_ configure it.
-As part of the configuration, you will be asked for some inputs (model_id, max_seq_len, etc.)
+As part of the configuration, you will be asked for some inputs (model_id, max_seq_len, etc.) We will name our build `8b-instruct` to help remember the config.

 ```
-llama stack build local --name 8b
+llama stack build local --name 8b-instruct
 ```

 Once it runs successfully , you should see some outputs in the form:

 ```
-$ llama stack build local --name 8b
+$ llama stack build local --name 8b-instruct
 ....
 ....
 Successfully installed cfgv-3.4.0 distlib-0.3.8 identify-2.6.0 libcst-1.4.0 llama_toolchain-0.0.2 moreorless-0.4.0 nodeenv-1.9.1 pre-commit-3.8.0 stdlibs-2024.5.15 toml-0.10.2 tomlkit-0.13.0 trailrunner-1.4.0 ufmt-2.7.0 usort-1.0.8 virtualenv-20.26.3